MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/bots-and-tabs.md

 :::row-end:::

 > [!Note]
-> We strongly recommend using Microsoft Entra ID to create a unified authentication between bot and tab.
+> We strongly recommend using Microsoft Entra ID for authenticating bots and tabs.

 ## Bots and tabs work together